nfkako/Customer-Behavior-Analysis/README.md

 ### Attached Folders

-`Data`: This folder contains the link to the dataset as well as a cleaned copy of it.
+`Data`: This folder contains the link to the dataset and a cleaned copy of it, as well as a copy of RFM_labeled dataset.

 `Notebooks`: This folder contains all python code notebooks used in project.